juvelas/juvelas.github.io/_pages/publications.md

 ## PUBLICATIONS

-All publications can be downloaded from here: (tinyurl.com/y57kkpva)
+All publications can be downloaded from here [](tinyurl.com/y57kkpva)

 # Peer-reviewed papers: 41